patrickarcher414/memory-game/readme.md

 # Memory Game
-A memory game in JavaScript.
+A memory game in JavaScript.# memorize-it